jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Leaf Leshy.md

 RacialMods: +4 Stealth and Survival in forests and jungles
 Languages: Druidic, Sylvan; plantspeech (trees)
 SQ: change shape (Small tree; tree shape), verdant burst
+SpecialAbilities:
+  Glide (Ex): >
-SpecialAbilities: Glide (Ex) A leaf leshy cannot use its fly speed to hover.
+    A leaf leshy cannot use its fly speed to hover.
 When flying, a leaf leshy must end its movement at least 5 feet lower in elevation than it started.
+  Seedpods (Ex): >
-Seedpods (Ex) Leaf leshys sprout explosive acorns, pine cones, or other seedpods, and can hurl these as ranged attacks.
+    Leaf leshys sprout explosive acorns, pine cones, or other seedpods, and can hurl these as ranged attacks.
 A seedpod has a range increment of 10 feet and detonates on contact to deal 1 point of bludgeoning damage (this damage is not modified by Strength).
 Anyone struck by a seedpod must succeed at a DC 11 Fortitude save or be deafened for 1 round.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: